bmds-researchsoftware/docker-rails-example/README.md

 ## Setup
-	Clone this repository, cd into this projects directory, and follow the remain steps.
+	Clone this repository, cd into its directory, and follow the remaining steps.
 You may wish to copy this README.md file to a another directory since it will be overwritten in the On Rails section.

 ## Install Docker